nuclio/nuclio-jupyter/README.md

 ```

-the `deploy_file` API allow deploying functions from files or archives
+the `deploy_file` API allow deploying functions from files or archives <br>
+the `build_file` API is the equivalent of `%nuclio build` magic command (create deployable function or archive and can upload it)

 ## Controlling function code and configuration